 Further research is needed to better understand the cause and effect relationship between ginkgo and PMS symptoms.

 Ginkgo may help reduce PMS symptoms, but more research is needed.

-Some sources indicate that ginkgo may treat sexual dysfunction, such as erectile dysfunction or low libido.
+Some sources indicate that ginkgo may treat issues related to sexual dysfunction, such as erectile dysfunction or low libido.

 Ginkgo has the ability to improve blood levels of nitric oxide, which improves circulation via the dilation of blood vessels (

 As a result, ginkgo may also be useful for treating various symptoms of sexual dysfunction by improving blood flow to those areas of the body.